 Treasurer Shawn T. Wooden

-Most recently, Treasurer Wooden was a Partner in a major law firm where he led its public pension plan investment practice and was a member of the Investment Section of the National Association of Public Pension Attorneys.
+Prior to taking office as State Treasurer, he was a partner in a major law firm where he led its public pension plan investment practice and was a member of the Investment Section of the National Association of Public Pension Attorneys.

-Treasurer Wooden is the proud father of two boys.
+Treasurer Wooden is the proud father of two teenage sons.